 Hybrid learning seems to be the only sustainable way out for school functioning in a post lockdown scenario.
 If a school has to run successfully with result-oriented learning, it has to hop on the hybrid bandwagon.

-How LEAD School helping its partner schools operate after lockdown
+How IS LEAD School helping its partner schools operate after lockdown

 - Track key metrics for their school(s)